Research

 A few things worth knowing about how the sampling works:

-- The prompts are generated, not curated.
+- The questions are generated fresh, not pulled from your tracked list.
 Trakkr writes them from your brand description, industry, and known competitors.
-The more complete your brand profile, the sharper the prompts.
-Thin profile, generic prompts.
+They're a separate, independent set, not your active Prompts.
+The more complete your brand profile, the sharper the questions.
+Thin profile, generic questions.

-When the run finishes, you land on a page with four things stacked together.
+When the run finishes, the page stacks a few things together.
 Read them top to bottom and a story tends to emerge.

 Your position distribution

-A donut chart breaks every prompt in the run into three buckets: Top 3, #4-10, and Missing.
-The shape of the donut tells you what kind of market you're in.
+A donut chart (Your Position Distribution) breaks every question in the run into three buckets: Top 3, #4-10, and Missing.
+The shape tells you what kind of market you're in.

 | What the donut looks like | What it usually means |